EAAI-19 Call for Participation

 EAAI-19 provides a venue for researchers and educators to discuss pedagogical issues and share resources related to teaching and using AI in education across a variety of curricular levels (K-12 through postgraduate training), with an emphasis on undergraduate and graduate teaching and learning.
 The symposium seeks contributions showing how to more effectively teach AI, as well as how themes from AI may be used to enhance education more broadly (for example, in introductory computing courses or as a means for teaching computational thinking).
 We encourage the sharing of innovative educational approaches that convey or leverage AI and its many subfields, including robotics, machine learning, natural language processing, computer vision, and others.

 EAAI-19 is expected to include two invited talks (including a talk of the recipient of the AAAI/EAAI Outstanding AI Educator Award 2019); a panel with AI education experts; Model AI Assignments; special tracks on Providing Research Experiences for Undergraduate Students, Best Practices for Running an AI Research Group, and AI for Education and Outreach; and other exciting activities.

-EAAI-19 provides a Main Paper Track with full-length papers (6 pages + 1 page of references) and extended abstract/poster contributions (2 pages, including references) on all topics of relevance to EAAI-19.
+EAAI-19 provides a Main Paper Track with full-length papers (8 pages with page 8 containing nothing but references) and extended abstract/poster contributions (2 pages, including references) on all topics of relevance to EAAI-19.
 EAAI-19 also provides a variety of Special Tracks, each with their own submission requirements (see “Special Tracks” below).